Manipulation Rummy, Machiavelli, Carousel, Vatikan, Shanghai

 If you win by getting rid of all of your cards, you score a bonus of 25 in addition to the sum of the points in the other players' hands.

-If no one has knocked when the stock is exhausted, everyone has one more turn to meld (obviously without drawing from the stock).
-Then all the hands are counted and the lowest wins (if two tie for lowest both win).
+If the player who draws the last card of the stock does not knock on that turn, then all players in turn (ending with the player who drew the last stock card) have one more turn to meld (obviously without drawing from the stock).
+Then all the hands are counted and the lowest wins (if two tie for lowest both score the amount that a single winner would have scored).

 The game ends when someone's score reaches or exceeds 150.
-They then get a bonus of 100 and each other player receives a bonus of 25 for each deal they have won.
+This player then scores a bonus of 100 and all players including the winner receive a further bonus of 25 for each deal they have won.
+Each pair of players then settles up according to the difference between their scores.

 This Italian game for 2 to 5 players is played with two 52 card packs without jokers (104 cards).
 Deal and play are clockwise.